2021–22 William & Mary Tribe men's basketball team

 The 2021–22 William & Mary Tribe men's basketball team represented the College of William & Mary in the 2021–22 NCAA Division I men's basketball season.
-The Tribe, led by third-year head coach Dane Fischer, played their home games at Kaplan Arena in Williamsburg, Virginia as members of the Colonial Athletic Association.
+The Tribe, led by third-year head coach Dane Fischer, played their home games at Kaplan Arena in Williamsburg, Virginia as members of the Colonial Athletic Association (CAA).

+The Tribe finished the season 5–27, 4–14 in CAA play, to finish in ninth place.
+In the CAA tournament, they were defeated by Northeastern in the first round.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Tribe finished the 2020–21 season 7–10, 4–6 in CAA play to finish in seventh place.
+In a season limited due to the ongoing COVID-19 pandemic, the Tribe finished the 2020–21 season 7–10, 4–6 in CAA play, to finish in seventh place.
 They lost to Northeastern in the quarterfinals of the CAA tournament.